A Black Sheep in Aroostook County

 Amy Spear Russell.

-Amy and Orin’s oldest son didn’t have to grow up with the same stigma as his Grandfather Russell did.
+Amy and Orin’s oldest son didn’t have to grow up with the same stigma as his grandfather did.
 Still, some relatives may have considered Amy as not quite up to the moral standard of the early 1920s because of her pre-marriage pregnancy.

 Fred W., however, treated Amy not just as a daughter-in-law but as if she were his very own—the very way he would have wished to have been treated by his own family, so many years before.